AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/build-rtc-locally.md

 This will run the following tasks:

 - Build the .NET services container by
-  - Downloading the base Docker image for .NET Core from https://hub.docker.com/r/weareadaptive/dotnet/
+  - Downloading the [base Docker image for .NET Core][dotnetcore-image]
   - Build the server binaries in that container with the checked out server source code
-  - Create a new `reactivetrader/servers` Docker image from the built services container tagged with the `BUILD_ID` provided and save locally
+  - Create a new `reactivetrader/servers` Docker image from the built services container tagged with the [build-id][build-id] provided and save locally

 - Build the messaging broker container by
-  - Download the crossbar Docker image from https://hub.docker.com/r/weareadaptive/crossbar/
+  - Download the [crossbar Docker base image][crossbar-image]
   - Build the broker image by applying the checked out crossbar config file
-  - Create a new `reactivetrader/broker` Docker image from the built broker container tagged with the `BUILD_ID` provided and save locally
+  - Create a new `reactivetrader/broker` Docker image from the built broker container tagged with the [build-id][build-id] provided and save locally

 - Build the client container by
-  - Download the nodejs Docker image from https://hub.docker.com/r/weareadaptive/node/
+  - Download the [nodejs base Docker image][nodejs-image]
   - Build the client app in that container with the checked out client source code and save the built client app files
-  - Download the nginx Docker image from https://hub.docker.com/r/weareadaptive/nginx/
+  - Download the [nginx Docker base image][nginx-image]
   - Copy the built client app files to the nginx container
-  - Create a new `reactivetrader/web` Docker image from the nginx container with the client app files tagged with the `BUILD_ID` provided and save locally
+  - Create a new `reactivetrader/web` Docker image from the nginx container with the client app files tagged with the [build-id][build-id] provided and save locally

 - Build the eventstore container by
-  - Download the Docker image for eventstore from https://hub.docker.com/r/weareadaptive/eventstore/
+  - Download the [base Docker image for eventstore][eventstore-image]
   - Run the built `reactivetrader/servers` container with a special flag and the eventstore container to populate data into the eventstore container
-  - Create a new `reactivetrader/eventstore` Docker image from the eventstore container which now has the data populated, tagged with the `BUILD_ID` provided and save locally
+  - Create a new `reactivetrader/eventstore` Docker image from the eventstore container which now has the data populated, tagged with the [build-id][build-id] provided and save locally

-The 4 `reactivetrader` images will contain all the components needed to run Reactive Trader Cloud.
+The [4 `reactivetrader` images][docker-hub] will contain all the components needed to run Reactive Trader Cloud.
 The `servers` image contain binaries for all server micro-services and can be run with a flag to indicate which service to run.

 Check the generated docker images by: